DukeofStars/nfctools/README.md

 ### Predict victories based on points
 At the top of the main window, click Tools > Win Predictor.
 This should open another window where you can enter the relevant match details.

+### Edit formations
+Select a fleet, then press the `Formation Viewer` button at the top of the screen.
+If the fleet has multiple formations, selected the one you wish to edit by choosing the formation lead ship.

+#### Change ship position in formation
+Click on the ship you wish to maneuver, then edit it's relative X, Y, and Z coordinates.

+#### Change formation leader
+Right click on the new formation lead, then press `Make leader`

+#### Optimise Swarms
+Right click anywhere in the formation viewer, then select `Compress Swarm`.
+Change the desired distance in the `Minimum distance between ships` field then press go.

 ## Configuration
 NebTools supports a couple of configuration options which can be set in the app by opening the settings dialog (Edit > Preferences).